brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 This service processes raw data into intelligent information using scheduled routines (e.g., once a day).

-### osb-asah-dxp-extractor

-This service extracts and saves raw data from a customer's Liferay DXP instance.

 ### osb-asah-extractor

 This service extracts and saves events from [osb-asah-queue](#osb-asah-queue).